rix0rrr/gcl/MOTIVATION.md

 The goal of GCL is to _reduce repetition_ in a complex JSON configuration.
 However, in trying to tame that complexity, we have had to introduce _some_ syntactical and cognitive overhead.
-This means that if you config is tiny, the fancy features of GCL may not be a win in your particular situation.
+This means that if your config is tiny, the fancy features of GCL may not be a win in your particular situation.
 Of course, you can still just use it as a less-noisy, more friendly-to-type JSON variant :).